eskadmase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths - script that counts the number of directories in the path 4-global_variables - script that lists environment variables 5-local_variables -script that lists all local and environment variables and functions
+3-paths - script that counts the number of directories in the path 4-global_variables - script that lists environment variables 5-local_variables -script that lists all local and environment variables and functions 6-create_local_variable - script that creates new local variables